Top ten walks in Scotland take in mostly not-too-demanding excursions in Highland and Lowland Scotland. Great views – worth the effort!

 The restored Queen Victoria Jubilee Cairn on the top gives a fine panorama: Ben Vorlich and Stuc a Chroin are the big hills to the north, then clockwise, Dumyat in the Ochil Hills, the Wallace Monument and Stirling Castle are all in view.

 On a clear day you can see the Pentland Hills behind Edinburgh.
+And all this is why this excursion is on the top ten walks list.

 The descent is by a path in the middle of the Crags.
 The path down from the far end of the line of Crags is at time of writing affected by fallen trees. (ooh, that’ll date this!)